okeeblow/DistorteD/README.md

 ```
 gem 'distorted-jekyll', :path => '~/repos/DistorteD/DistorteD-Jekyll/'[, :branch => 'NEW-SENSATION']
-gem 'distorted', :path => '~/repos/DistorteD/DistorteD-Ruby/'[, :branch => 'NEW-SENSATION']
+gem 'distorted', :path => '~/repos/DistorteD/DistorteD-Core/'[, :branch => 'NEW-SENSATION']
 ```

-The `DistorteD-Jekyll` Gem will automatically use its local sibling `DistorteD-Ruby` Gem if used in this way.
+The `DistorteD-Jekyll` Gem will automatically use its local sibling `DistorteD-Core` Gem if used in this way.

 ## License